mcstitzer/maize_genomic_ecosystem/te_genes/README.md

 - `orfs/` looks for and reports longest orfs in TE model
 - `proteins/` runs hmmer using TE profile hmms to identify coding regions within TE model
+- `ltr_protein_domains/` uses ltrdigest output to identify each domain of an LTR retro